 The Presidio of Monterey (POM) is located in Monterey County in the city of Monterey, California, on the Pacific coast approximately 120 miles south of San Francisco.
 The USAG POM installation is located approximately 8 miles from the Ord Military Community (OMC), where the majority of students and permanent party military personnel live in military housing on a portion of the former Fort Ord.
 The base operator’s phone number is 831-242-5000.
 The Monterey Peninsula is favored by nature and has a rich history, and few spots anywhere can match its year-round moderate climate and its rugged coastline.
 The Monterey Peninsula is a high cost of living area.
 Although the Presidio of Monterey has played a significant role in the city of Monterey’s history, Monterey is not in itself a military city.
 The DLIFLC and Presidio of Monterey Automated-Attendant phone number is 831-242-5119 and can be called 24 hours a day.

 The Monterey Peninsula Airport is the closest airport to the Presidio of Monterey.
-Transportation from the airport to the installation is by rental car, public transportation, or taxi.
+Transportation from the airport to the installation is by Unit Staff duty for all Service Members arriving from basic Training, rental car which is ( Non-reimbursable) based on statements in your original orders to the Presidio, public transportation, or taxi.
 The Monterey Peninsula Airport does not have USO facilities.
 Airports with USO lounges are the San Francisco International Airport and the Mineta-San Jose International Airport.
 The USO Lounge at the San Francisco International Airport is located on the mezzanine floor of the main terminal above the United Airlines ticket counters.
 It is open 24 hours daily.
-The USO Lounge at the Mineta-San Jose International Airport is open seven days a week, from 8:00 a.m. to 8:00 p.m.
+The USO Lounge at the Mineta-San Jose International Airport is open seven days a week, from 8 a.m. to 8 p.m.

 To DLI from Highway 1-South